 We have a story to tell.
 Is it about radioisotopes?
-Yes, but what it is really about is the success of nuclear science and the can-do attitude of pioneers like Roy Errington and of each of you here today.
+Yes, but what it is really about is the success of Canadian nuclear science and the can-do attitude of pioneers like Roy Errington and of each of you here today.

-I am confident that our partnership, which has brought us so much success, can be infused with new life and new goals.
-Together, we can continue to make a difference to the health of people around the world.
+I am confident that our 50-year partnership, which has brought us so much success, can be infused with new life and new goals.
+Together, we can make the next 50 years a future filled with even greater success stories.
+Thank you.